Novel setup for detecting short-range anisotropic corrections to gravity: Anisotropic Gravity

-Over the same range of $N$ values, the anisotropic peak heights remain virtually unchanged.
-In Fig.~\ref{fig:AmpVsN}, the red circles and blue triangles represent the heights of the anisotropic peaks for Yukawa- and power-law-corrections, respectively.
-The two datasets follow similar trends as $N$ is increased.
-The difference in the heights, a factor between $30$ and $40$ depending on the value of $N$, is due to the choice of parameters for the correction term ($\alpha=0.1$ and $\lambda = 1\rm\ mm$ for the Yukawa correction and $k=2\rm\ \mu m$ for the power-law correction).
-In both cases, increasing $N$ from $20$ to $100$ decreases heights of the anisotropic peaks by only a factor of $50$.
-As a result, one is able to select $N$ such that the net torque is completely dominated by the anisotropic contribution.
+On the other hand, the amplitude of the anisotropic signal has a much weaker dependence on $N$.
+For \mbox{$20\le N\le 100$}, a much wider range of values, the amplitude of the anisotropic torque oscillation only changes by a factor of ten.
+In Fig.~\ref{fig:AmpVsN}, the green circles and cyan triangles represent the amplitudes of the anisotropic oscillations for Yukawa- and power-law-corrections, respectively.
+The two datasets follow nearly identical trends as $N$ is increased.
+The near-coincidence between the numerical values of the observed Yukawa and power law amplitudes is merely due to the choice of parameters for the correction terms ($\alpha=10^{-3}$ and $\lambda = 1\rm\ mm$ for the Yukawa correction and $k = 1\rm\ \mu m$ for the power-law correction).
+In summary, this analysis of the differential pendulum shows that it is always possible to select a value of $N$ such that the net torque is completely dominated by the anisotropic contribution.
+The required value of $N$ and the strength of the anisotropic signal depends on the geometry of the torsion pendulum and the parameters characterizing the gravitational anisotropy.

+Finally, we examined the dependence of the differential pendulum's torque oscillations on the size of the $x\times x$ patch grid.
+This analysis was similar to that shown in Fig.~\ref{fig:torque}(b) of Sec.~\ref{sec:isotropic} for the conventional geometry with $N$ pendulum and $N$ attractor fins.
+Here, we briefly summarize the key findings for the differential pendulum.
+Additional details are presented in the Supplemental Material.

+As expected, the amplitudes of both the isotropic and anisotropic torque oscillations asymptotically approach stable values as $x$ is increased.
+However, for the isotropic component, the approach to stability slowed as $N$ was increased.
+For example, reducing the patch target mass from $2.5$ to $1.25\rm\ mg$ caused the isotropic oscillation amplitude to decrease by $1.7$ and $36\%$ when $N = 10$ and $24$, respectively.
+Therefore, the red squares in Fig.~\ref{fig:AmpVsN} represent an upper limit on the amplitudes of the isotropic torque oscillations.
+For the $N=24$, a target patch mass of $1.25\rm\ mg$ resulted in $x = 63$ ($3969$ patches per fin) and a computation time greater than $50\rm\ hours$ for each orientation $\phi$ of the attractor.
+Because it is clear that the isotropic component of the signal is strongly suppressed as $N$ is increased, we did not attempt to reduce the target patch mass any further.

+The anisotropic oscillation amplitude approached stability more quickly as $x$ was increased.
+Reducing the patch target mass from $2.5$ to $1.25\rm\ mg$ caused the calculated amplitude to decrease by only $0.2$ and $6.6\%$ for the $N = 20$ and $100$ cases, respectively.
+Therefore, the green triangles and cyan circles in Fig.~\ref{fig:AmpVsN} accurately represent the expected amplitudes of the anisotropic torques for our chosen differential pendulum geometries and anisotropy parameters.